 Recent Accounting Pronouncements - In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09"), which stipulates that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-To achieve this core principle, an entity should apply the following steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
+To achieve this core principle, an entity should apply the following steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
 On July 9, 2015, the FASB approved the deferral of the effective date of ASU 2014-09 by one year.
 As a result, ASU 2014-09 will be effective for the Company retrospectively beginning January 1, 2018, with early adoption not permitted.
-Management has not yet selected a transition method and is currently evaluating the impact of the pending adoption of ASU 2014-09 on the Company's consolidated financial statements.
+Management has not yet selected a transition method and is currently evaluating the impact of the pending adoption of ASU 2014-09 on the Company's financial statements.

 In April 2015, the Financial Accounting Standards Board (the "FASB") issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs, ("ASU 2015-03").
 ASU 2015-03 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 ASU 2015-03 will be effective for the fiscal year beginning January 1, 2016 and subsequent interim periods, with earlier adoption permitted.
 ASU 2015-03 will be effective for the Company's fiscal year beginning January 1, 2016 and subsequent interim periods.
-Management is currently evaluating the impact of the pending adoption of ASU 2015-03 on the Company's consolidated financial statements.
+The impact of adoption of ASU 2015-03 will be the reclassification of the Deferred Financing Costs to reduce the amount shown as Long term debt.